-For thousands of years, all of Northern France has endured
+For thousands of years all of Northern France has

-an eventful position at the crossroads of European affairs.
-The city of Paris,
+endured an eventful position at the crossroads of European affairs.
+The city of

-unchallenged heart of the region, has always been a factor in the resulting
+Paris unchallenged heart of the region has always been a factor

-swept past, it has a wonderful sense of historical importance.
-At Gare de
+war which have swept past, it has a wonderful sense of historical importance.

-l'est, it is easy to pause and think of the rows of young soldiers sleeping
+At Gare de l'est, it is easy to pause and think of the rows of young soldiers

-along the walls of the train station, preparing for their voyage to the
+sleeping along the walls of the train station, preparing for their voyage to

-trenches of World War One.
-Stand there and say to yourself; "they were right
+the trenches of World War One.
+Stand there and say to yourself; "they were

 |